gborough/safemoney/README.md

 Things consider safe:

 * Finalising(sealing) the rational/discrete number to float with rounding strategy as the final step of calculation.
-The burden of proof is with the user not to use the sealed float number for anything unsafe ops mentioned above
+The burden of proof is with the user not to use the sealed float number for any unsafe ops mentioned above

 ## User Manual